 Life-threatening conditions — Otorrhea in the setting of a traumatized or immunocompromised patient may indicate a serious life-threatening condition.

 Traumatic cerebrospinal fluid otorrhea — Cerebral spinal fluid (CSF) otorrhea is a serious sign in the setting of head trauma.
 If any ear discharge is noted after serious head trauma, particularly clear or bloody discharge, the patient should undergo evaluation for CSF otorrhea caused by a basilar temporal skull fracture.
-(See "Evaluation and management of middle ear trauma", section on 'Evaluation of ear or nose drainage' and "Skull fractures in children", section on 'Basilar skull fractures'.)
+(See "Evaluation and management of middle ear trauma", section on 'Evaluation of ear or nose drainage' and "Skull fractures in children: Clinical manifestations, diagnosis, and management", section on 'Basilar skull fractures'.)

 - Macfadyen CA, Acuin JM, Gamble C. Systemic antibiotics versus topical treatments for chronically discharging ears with underlying eardrum perforations.
 Cochrane Database Syst Rev 2006; :CD005608.